wp-plugins/wp-embed-facebook/readme.txt

 = How to use it =
 Copy the facebook url on a single line.
 Or you can use a shortcode `[facebook=url width=200 raw=true]`
-width and raw are optional, raw only works for videos and photos
+width and raw are optional, raw only works for videos and photos.

 = Options =
 * Settings -> Embed Facebook.